atremblay/obsidian-math/Machine Learning/Papers/Landmark Attention/Landmark Attention.md

 \end{aligned}
 $$

-An exmaple illustration of various values defined above is given in Appendix A. Note that under this scheme, the attention weights sum to one as is the case for the standard softmax function.
+An example illustration of various values defined above is given in Appendix A. Note that under this scheme, the attention weights sum to one as is the case for the standard softmax function.
 More importantly, attending to tokens in other blocks is gated by the attention score to the landmark token as expected.
 Since tokens in the same block and the landmark tokens share the softmax group, the model has to choose between attending to other blocks and current tokens.
 Thus, the intuition behind the grouping is to force the model to only attend to relevant blocks due to this trade-off.

 We note that attention masks can be applied normally by ignoring the masked elements in the softmax (e.g. by setting $A_{i, j}$ to $-\infty$ on the masked elements in practice).
 Indeed we focus our experiments on the causal language modeling.
 We also point out that the grouping scheme can be further extended to introduce additional hierarchy for retrieval.
 For example, we refer the interested reader to Appendix D, where we briefly discuss a different grouping scheme which also trains a global retrieval gate token that controls whether retrieval from an earlier block needs to be performed.
 At inference, this gate can be used to decide whether a memory call is needed or the model already has the information it needs in the context.
 We leave further investigations of this setting for future work.

-### Inference
+### 3.2 Inference

 Similar to training, the input gets augmented by a landmark token after every $\ell_{\text {block }}$ tokens.
 Then, we break the input into chunks of $\ell_{\text {local }}$ length and iteratively feed chunks from the beginning to the end.
 To retrieve relevant blocks, each attention layer has access to a cache of previous blocks.
 The cache stores the key-value vectors for all tokens of those blocks, including the landmark token.
 Since